Emotionally Unavailable Men Characteristics And Traits

 - He Doesn’t Talk About His Past

 Emotionally unavailable men are rarely if ever open and honest about events in their past, when it comes to relationships and when it comes to their life experiences.
 While no one needs to confess every single detail about their past and their failed relationships, being able to share details about yourself is the cornerstone of a healthy relationship.
 You can’t expect someone to share all of their intimate details when your relationship is new.
-Still, if your boyfriend keeps you in the dark about his past, even after you’ve been together for a while, these are signs of an emotionally unavailable man.
+Still, if your boyfriend keeps you in the dark about his past, even after you’ve been together for a while, these may be signs of lack of emotional vulnerability.

 - He’s Often Sarcastic or Defers to Joking